 Main Subheading

 Renewable and nonrenewable resources are the foundation upon which our modern world is built.
 They provide the raw materials and energy that power our homes, industries, and transportation systems.
-However, these resources differ significantly in their availability, environmental impact, and long-term sustainability.
+That said, these resources differ significantly in their availability, environmental impact, and long-term sustainability.
 Understanding these differences is essential for developing responsible energy policies and practices.

 Comprehensive Overview